mandar-damle/HDM-documentation/pages/01.HDM Documentation/02.release-notes/default.md

 **CP-5612**: VMC does not always honor the "Disable DRS" settings on the component VMs deployed in the cloud.
 This can result in resources such as Cloud_Cache becoming seperated from the migrated VMs running in the cloud.
 This is generally not a cause for concern, but can result in the VM becoming unresponsive if the ESXi host were to fail.
 The system will correctly roll back the VM to on-premises and start it from the last RTO/RPO checkpoint.

 DP-2738:  In the event the “On Prem I/O Manager” fails, recovery is impossible and the component will be marked as permanently failed in the control panel of the appliance UI.
-To recover from this condition, an “HDM reset”, followed by a redeployment, will be required.
+To recover from this condition, an “[HDM Reset](../hdm%20reset)”, followed by a redeployment, will be required.

 CP-3036: In the event the API calls to the on-premises vCenter fails, tag inheritance for cloned virtual machines will also fail.
 To correct the issue, manually add the tag to the cloned virtual machines.
 (DCPN - 00055094)